ShaharNaveh/ShaharNaveh.github.io/content/blog/should-i-attend-a-shortcut-college-for-a-technical-role/index.md

 A [low-value certificate](#expensive-and-low-value-certificate) won't impress the interviewer.
 Consider other impactful ways to stand out, such as:

+- Demonstrating in-depth technical knowledge
+- Show the ability to learn new things quickly
 - Writing a blog
 - Contributing to open-source projects
 - Earning a meaningful certificate that requires effort